 We entered into a note receivable as a result of advisory services performed.
 The interest rate is at 7% with interest calculated on the outstanding principal balance as of the first day of each month and payable monthly.
-The principal balance with any accrued and unpaid interest is due and payable on December 31, 2020.
+The principal balance with any accrued and unpaid interest is due and payable on December 31, 2021.
 The note receivable is reported at its outstanding principal balance.
-The carrying balance of the note receivable approximates fair value based on Level 3 valuation methodology.
-At this time, the note is performing per its stated terms
+At this time, the note is performing per its stated terms.